ProSvizraRumantscha/pledarix/README.md

 # Implementation

-The tooltip is implemented as Chrome plugin/extension.
+The tooltip is implemented as Firefox plugin/extension.

 The plugin, if activated, adds a footer to any website to define the direction of translation.
 Next, the plugin tracks mouseover for words and directs a query to the database of pledari.ch, which returns exact matches based on the language selection made in the footer.
 Currently, the exact match is returned as a simple tooltip with a word.